 Plan Your Journey In Advance

 At home, our cars have Sat Navs built into them, which over the years have made us reliant on them.
-You simply type in the post code or street name in and voilà your route has been planned for you.
+You simply type in the postcode or street name in and voilà your route has been planned for you.
 However, when we travelled around Australia in a Kombi we didn’t have that luxury as she was built in 1973!
 Therefore, before we even left England I had planned out and printed off daily routes for us to take to ensure we used our time wisely and got to see everything we wanted to.
 Obviously, we still made stop offs and minor detours if something caught our eye but by having the route framework in place it ensured we didn’t get lost or stray into trouble.
 It also meant no massive data roaming fees from using Google Maps on our iPhones.

 This may seem like an obvious one, but when you are eager to get on the road or only making a short journey it is something that may slip your mind.
 In the UK it is the law for all drivers and passengers over the age of 14 to wear a seatbelt.
 It is the responsibility of the passenger and not the driver to ensure that they are wearing their seatbelt throughout the journey.
 Only people with medical exemption certificates don’t have too.
-Children must use the correct child seat with seatbelt and that is the responsibility of the driver.
+Children must use the correct child seat with a seatbelt and that is the responsibility of the driver.
 If you are planning on driving outside of your country check the local laws.
 Even if wearing a seatbelt isn’t the law, why wouldn’t you?
-If you are in an accident, it could reduce the possibility of injury and even safe your life.
+If you are in an accident, it could reduce the possibility of injury and even save your life.

 Lock Your Doors Even When Driving

 A lot of modern cars lock themselves automatically once you hit a certain speed, on mine it’s 7mph.
 Others have central locking where at the press of a button you can lock all the doors on your car at once.
-However, on others you have to manually lock your car doors.
+However, on others, you have to manually lock your car doors.
 Regardless of how it is done, I recommend you lock them even when driving.
 Luckily, it has never happened to me but I’m aware of people who have had their bags stolen off their passenger seat when stationary at a red light.
-Image if that happened whist you were on a road trip abroad and your bag had your passport, cash and credit cards in – what a way to ruin what should be a great adventure.
+Image if that happened whilst you were on a road trip abroad and your bag had your passport, cash and credit cards in – what a way to ruin what should be a great adventure.

 Don’t Drink/Text/Call/Update Social Media

 I’m sure we all adhere to the rules of the road when it comes to not drinking and driving and not using our mobile phone when behind the wheel – it is common sense, surely?
-If you have a glass of wine with your lunch then leave the car, if you see the most instagrammable place in the world then pull over to take your photograph, if you need to update your twitter status raving about what a great time you’re having then wait until you arrive at your destination.
+If you have a glass of wine with your lunch then leave the car, if you see the most Instagrammable place in the world then pull over to take your photograph, if you need to update your twitter status raving about what a great time you’re having then wait until you arrive at your destination.
 It’s simple, let’s all not do stupid things that could hurt us or others – deal?

 - This post has been written in collaboration with Slater & Gordon #safejourneyguide.
 Opinions are of course our own – let’s stay safe folks!